Periodic repeating fast radio bursts: interaction between a magnetized neutron star and its planet in an eccentric orbit: Acknowledgments

 \section{Acknowledgments}

-This work is supported by National SKA Program of China No. 2020SKA0120300, by the National Natural Science Foundation of China (Grant Nos.
-11873030, 12041306, U1938201, U1838113, 11903019, 11833003), and by the Strategic Priority Research Program of the Chinese Academy of Sciences (``multi-waveband Gravitational-Wave Universe'', Grant No. XDB23040000).
-This work was also partially supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDA15360300.
+We would like to thank the anonymous referee for helpful suggestions that led to significant improvement of our study.
+This work is supported by the special research assistance project of the Chinese Academy of Sciences (CAS), by the National Natural Science Foundation of China (grant Nos.
+12041306, 12041304, 11873030, U1938201, U1838113, U2031209, 11903019, 11833003, 12033001, 12103055), by the National Key R\&D Program of China (grant No. 2021YFA0718500), by the National SKA Program of China (grant No. 2020SKA0120300), by the CAS ``Light of West China'' Program (grant No. 2018-XBQNXZ-B-025), by the science research grants from the China Manned Space Project with No. CMS-CSST-2021-B11, and by the Operation, Maintenance and Upgrading Fund for Astronomical Telescopes and Facility Instruments, budgeted from the Ministry of Finance of China (MOF) and administrated by the CAS.
+This work is also partially supported by the Strategic Priority Research Program of the CAS under grant No. XDA15360300. \software{SciPy \citep{Virtanen2020}, Matplotlib \citep{Hunter2007}, NumPy \citep{Walt2011}}.